 Stronger steroid creams are available if you’re finding that weaker treatments aren’t proving to be effective.

 For example, Betnovate is available as a cream or ointment.
 The active ingredient in Betnovate is betamethasone valerate, which is a potent corticosteroid.
 Because it’s a stronger steroid, Betnovate is usually used to control outbreaks rather than as a long-term preventative measure.
+If your skin condition is also showing signs of infection, you may want a stronger steroid cream that also contains an antibiotic, like Fucibet.

 If you suffer from a skin condition that affects the scalp and head, there are topical treatments available that can specifically help with this, such as Betnovate Scalp Application and Betacap 0.1% Solution.
 Both of these medications can help to treats outbreaks of eczema and dermatitis of the scalp, or psoriasis affecting the scalp, and effectively calm redness and irritation.